 We will also provide support and advice throughout your hearing journey by providing free hearing aid clean and checks.
 You can always get in touch with your hearing specialist for any support with your hearing aids.

 About hearing aids

 Your hearing is priceless, but it doesn’t have to be expensive with personalised solutions for every budget.
 There are several different sources of funding for hearing aids in New Zealand.
 Your audiologist will be able to advise what type of funding you may be eligible for and can help you apply.

-Most New Zealanders are eligible for a Government subsidy of $1,022 for a pair of hearing aids, meaning you could get a pair of hearing aids for as little as $450.
+Most New Zealanders are eligible for a Government subsidy of $1,022 for a pair of hearing aids.
 If your hearing has been impacted from the type of work you have undertaken, you may be able to apply for funding through ACC.
 Veterans’ Affairs also provide financial support to eligible people for the cost of hearing aids and associated costs.
 If you want additional features that aren’t strictly essential to your hearing needs and they are not covered by your funding, you can simply choose to pay the difference to your service provider.

 Hearing aids include five key components: microphones, an amplifier, a speaker, a battery, and a microchip that has been specially programmed to suit the wearer’s needs.
 The microphones pick up sounds, which are then analysed and processed by the microchip.
 After being amplified, the sounds are sent to the loudspeaker which transmits the amplified sound into the ear.
 Here, the sounds are transformed into electrical impulses which are picked up by the brain and processed as sound.